-The first services were held in the rented gymnasium of the Y. W. C. A. October 10, 1915.
+The first services were held in the rented gymnasium of the Y. W. C. A. on October 10, 1915.
 In December of the same year the small church was able to rent a vacated Methodist church and in the early part of 1916 there were 30 souls, 22 communicants and 65 Sunday school pupils.
 Difficult days soon followed though.
 The great war took several members, and eventually the congregation lost its lease on the Methodist church.
-In 1918 Rev. Kreidt was called away and after a duration of some months, Rev. Budde came take charge.
-Rev. Budde was here for a short time departing in May, 1919.
+In 1918 Rev. Kreidt was called away and after a duration of some months, Rev. Budde came to take charge.
+Rev. Budde was here for a short time, departing in May 1919.

 A decade of work under Rev. Michalk resulted in much growth for the congregation, including the start of a Lutheran day school.
-It was therefore with regrets that the congregation permitted its first full time pastor permission to accept a call to the congregation in Fedor, Texas, on February 28, 1930.
+It was therefore with regret that the congregation permitted its first full time pastor permission to accept a call to the congregation in Fedor, Texas, on February 28, 1930.
 The Lutheran day school started under Rev. Michalk in 1922 had by this time two fulltime teachers, Mr. E. L. Bangert and Mr. W. O. Doering.
 These two men served faithfully for the next 20 years.
 In addition to their other duties, they were able to assist the congregation in the vacancy created after Rev. Michalk’s departure.

 In September, 1930 Rev. Theo.
 Bornemann accepted the call to St. John’s.
 On December 6, 1931 the congregation dedicated its two story 4 room school building which still stands today.

-In the years that followed, steady progress in the work of the Lord was made, bothe with the school and with the church.
-Many improvements were added from time to time, on of the largest being the pipe organ bough and dedicated in 1936.
+In the years that followed, steady progress in the work of the Lord was made, both with the school and with the church.
+Many improvements were added from time to time, one of the largest being the pipe organ bought and dedicated in 1936.
 In 1939 Rev. Bornemann accepted a call to a congregation in Algonquin, Illinois, and was given a peaceful dismissal on July 10, 1939.
 A vacancy of five month resulted and in November 1939 a call was extended to Rev. Edwin A. Nerger who was serving as Assistant Pastor of Trinity Lutheran Church Houston.
 He accepted the call and was installed on December 17, 1939.

 In 1945, with anticipation of numerical growth, a fund was begun for a new church building.
 The drive however was set back when Rev. Nerger was granted a peaceful dismissal to accept the call extended by St. Paul’s Lutheran Church, Fort Wayne, Indiana.
 After a short vacancy, Rev. A. C. Diers accepted the call to serve St. John’s and was installed in March of 1946.
 Seeing the need for future expansion additional property was purchased at 3923 – L and plans progressed toward the building of a new sanctuary.
 In April 1950 Rev. Diers accepted the call to St. Paul’s Lutheran, McAllen, Texas.